imabhnv/NullClass-Internship-/README.md

 ### 🔹 Question1 - Article Generator Chatbot

-> **Objective**: Compare three open-source LLMs (e.g., LLaMA 2, Mistral, GPT-Neo/OpenChat) and evaluate which one generates the best articles.
+> **Objective**: Compare three open-source LLMs and evaluate which one generates the best articles.

 **Features**:
 - Integrated three LLMs for article generation.
 - Text preprocessing using NLP techniques.
 - Evaluation based on coherence, fluency, and factual accuracy.
-- Performance metrics: BLEU Score, ROUGE Score, Human Evaluation.

 **Outcome**:
-- Comparative performance report.
+- Article Generation.
 - Identification of the best LLM for article creation.

 📂 Folder: [`Question1`](./Question1)